 The older wallet, BRS, is still required in some situations.
 If needed, QBundle installs the BRS software and several other useful programs.
 It is for 64 bit Windows only however.

-Step 3: Activate Wallet
+3: Activate Wallet

 Activation requires an outgoing transaction.
-This transaction can be zero, but the is a minimum network transaction fee of .00735 required.
+This transaction can be zero, but there is a minimum network transaction fee of .00735 required.
 No such requirement for inbound transactions however, so visit the Burstcoin Community Faucet to receive the amount needed to activate.

-Step 4: Plot Files
+4: Create plot Files

 QBundle includes plotting software.
 Plotting in the process that prepares your hard drive for mining.
 A popular alternative to the included plotter is Turbo Plotter.

 Blago’s miner is included with QBundle.
 It is all you need to start earning Burstcoin with pool or solo mining.
 There is faster software for larger mining operations, but the included program is a great place to start.
 You can can change programs at any time.